 Image can be found here

-The Royal College of Anaesthetists will be introducing a new curriculum from August 2021, where training will be divided into 3 stages:
+The Royal College of Anaesthetists introduced a new curriculum from August 2021, where training will be divided into 3 stages:

 Stage 1: Core Training (CT) 1, 2 & 3